 Christian Education does not end with the conclusion of Sunday School.
 After we teach our children the important stories of our faith, we need to guide them as they apply these lessons in their own lives.
 We want to equip them to receive and respond to all of their life experiences as disciples of Jesus.
 In that hope, we offer this programming for youth in Middle School and High School.
 Each age-appropriate segment is designed to increase the Biblical understanding, prayer capacity, worship fluency and ability to make a difference in the world in Jesus’ name.

-Middle School Bibles and Bagels–There will be no Bibles and Bagels this Sunday, as we want everyone to join us for Communion.
+Middle School Bibles and Bagels–There will be no Bibles & Bagels this Sunday.

 Calling all 6 – 8 graders to Middle School Fellowship on Wednesday evenings, 6:00-7:30 p.m., in the Youth Center.
 Plan to join us for fun, games, activities and discussion time.
 We start the evening with pizza!
 We will also enjoy some fun outings throughout the year.
 Join us and bring a friend!

 Led by our Andy Holvik, our director of youth ministries, and a team of dedicated advisors, Senior High Fellowship meets in the Youth Center of the church on Sunday after the worship service, from 11:30 am to 1 pm.
 All youth are invited to come along and bring a friend.
 The group also enjoys weekend retreats, recreational trips and the annual summer youth Workcamp.